 The National Park: lakes, valleys and age-old cedars

 The core of the National Park covers all of Mikri (Small) Prespa and a few lakeside areas, giving it a unique identity that was formalised in 1973 by the Ramsar Convention as an International Protected Wetland.
-The wetland of Mikri Prespa with its marshy valleys and reed beds constitutes the nucleus of the protected area.
-A second zone includes the ancient cedar forest near Mt Devas.
+Along with the marshy valleys and reed beds of Mikri Prespa, a second protected zone includes the ancient cedar forest near Mt Devas.

-From Psarades, the little village smack dab in the middle of Megali (Big) Prespa, you can set out in a small boat for a different kind of voyage.
-The natural beauty, along with its remote location, attracted many monks during the Ottoman occupation, who built their hermitages along the shores of the bigger lake.
+From Psarades, the little village right in the middle of Megali (Big) Prespa, you can set out in a small boat for a different kind of voyage.
+The natural beauty, along with its remote location, attracted monks during the Ottoman occupation, who built their hermitages along the shores of the bigger lake.
 Today these small monastic structures, as well as the rock frescoes from the 14th to 16th century, are attractions that will give you an insight into another era.
 The boat is moored at a modest jetty at the base of the rock.
-Leap out and start exploring.

 The dance of the pelicans